Updated May 7, 2021

 Your next screen will look like this:

-Each Facebook Business Manager account is required to have primary page before you can do much else.
+Each Facebook Business Manager account is required to have a primary page before you can do much else.
 In fact, here is Facebook’s explanation verbatim:

-“Your business needs a primary Page to request Pages, ad accounts and other assets from another business or a person.
+“Your business needs a primary Page to request Pages, ad accounts, and other assets from another business or a person.
 They will verify your business through your primary Page.
 Your primary Page should be the Facebook Page that best represents the business you work for.”

-During your initial setup you can either claim an existing page or create a new page.
+During your initial setup, you can either claim an existing page or create a new page.
 To add your primary page, click on the Business Settings button in the upper right-hand corner.

 Once you’ve clicked on Business Settings, you’ll be sent to the People and Assets tab.
 You’ll want to click on Pages.

-During your initial setup you’ll want to click on either Claim a Page or Create a New Page.
+During your initial setup, you’ll want to click on either Claim a Page or Create a New Page.
 The Request Access to a Page option allows you to make a request to access a third party’s page.
 We often use this option to request access to a new client’s page.